 You may wear lipstick, lipgloss, and chapstick after 10 days, make sure the tube of lip product is new.

 Sleeping slightly elevated will help prevent swelling.
 It’s recommended to sleep on your back on a satin pillow case.
 If the pillowcase is not satin, you may also wrap your pillowcase at night and replace with a fresh wrap in the morning.
 This keeps pigment from sticking to the pillowcase at night.

-No smoking while lips are healing!
-(Approximately two weeks)
+No smoking while lips are healing (10 days minimum).

-No kissing, rubbing or friction on your newly tinted lips until the area is totally healed or else you will lose tinting (about 2 weeks).
+No kissing, rubbing or friction on your newly tattooed lips until after 10 days or you may lose pigment.